The Benefits of Drawing, Coloring and Cutting

 2. They Prepare for Handwriting

 Logically, drawing and coloring prepare children for handwriting, since they will use the same tools, pens and pencils.
 You can make the transition easier by having them color letters and trace them as if they were just simple drawings.
-Activities such as Color the Alphabet or these Discover the Letter worksheets can help children associate the pleasure of coloring with the learning of letters.
+Activities such as Color the Alphabet or Discover the Letter worksheets can help children associate the pleasure of coloring with the learning of letters.

 3. They Teach Colors